 3. Provide the recommended foundation treatment solution;

-4. When the site involves complex conditions and there are no success experiences, the surveyor shall perform a test or comparative test against the proposed solution on the construction site and check the design parameters and treatment effect of the solution;
+4. When the site involves complex conditions and there are no successful experiences, the surveyor shall perform a test or comparative test against the proposed solution on the construction site and check the design parameters and treatment effect of the solution;

 5. When implementing the foundation treatment, the surveyor shall monitor the construction quality and the impact of the construction work on the ambient environment and adjacent engineering facilities.